 Contact webmasters to remove any spammy links that come from past SEO efforts.
 If there is no way to contact the Webmaster, use Google’s and Bing’s disavow tool.

 Link and content relevancy are very important.
 Your anchor text should always provide a good context for where the link leads.

 You should not link to sites that share the same C-class IP address when Answer the Public or guest posting.

 Google’s algorithm penalizes sites that seem to be engaging in shady link network building practices, and too many links to the same C-class IP are a red flag for this.
 Check IP addresses while link building.

 You should analyze your link profile, so you know which links are providing the most juice.
 Ahrefs, Moz’s Open Site Explorer, and Majestic’s Site Explorer can do this.

-Moz Local is a great resource to get local links and advertise your business on local directories.
+Moz Local is a great resource to get local links and advertise your business in local directories.
 It also lets you know what sites you still need to develop your brand on.

 Having only do-follow links is a sign of spamming.
 Make sure you are also including no-follow links in your implementation.

 You should work to promote your brand and website online and offline.
-Building a buzz around your brand is one of the most effective ways to drive traffic website and business.
+Building a buzz around your brand is one of the most effective ways to drive traffic to websites and businesses.